 While in law school, Rex was the managing editor of the Kansas Journal of Public Policy and was selected to participate regionally in the Saul Lefkowitz Moot Court Competition.
 He is admitted to the United States Supreme Court, the United States Court of Appeals for the Federal Circuit, U.S. District Courts for the Central, Northern and Southern district of California, and permanently admitted to practice in U.S. District Courts for the Eastern District of Texas.
 Rex is also registered to practice before the U.S. Patent and Trademark Office.

-- Represented major electronics manufacturer of mobile devices in action involving microprocessor technology resulting in favorable settlement for client.
+- Represented LG Electronics in patent infringement lawsuit involving microprocessor technology resulting in favorable settlement for client.

 - Successfully handled appeal before the United States Court of Appeals for the Federal Circuit where district court’s patent invalidity determination of three utility lighter patents was affirmed.